 Executive housekeepers are in charge of overseeing cleaning professionals in lodging facilities, creating their work schedules and ensuring that their cleaning is done in an effective and timely fashion.
 Executive housekeepers usually work in large establishments like hospitals, nursing homes and hotels.
-These positions are normally indoors, although some time can be spent outdoors at lodging establishments.
-Work hours are done during the day, but evening or night hours are common with establishments that are open around the clock.
-A standard workweek for many executive housekeepers is 40 hours, although overtime or weekend hours can be required during busy periods.
 A high school diploma, or equivalent education, is required to enter this career field.
-On-the-job training is offered as well as several degree programs and certifications that allow mobility to higher-level, professional positions.
+On-the-job training is offered, as are several degree programs and certifications that allow mobility to higher-level, professional positions.

 Source: *U.S. Bureau of Labor Statistics